Browse by Medical Category

 Department of Radiation Oncology

-Centered on reproductive-tract tissues, gynecologic radiation therapy requires exceptional precision to minimize the impact of treatment on sexual, hormonal and reproductive functions.
-Our radiation oncologists' extensive experience and knowledge of reproductive anatomy and physiology, combined with their expertise in radiation therapy, make them particularly qualified to treat women with gynecologic cancers.
+The Gynecologic Radiation Oncology Service is nationally recognized in the field of radiation oncology for providing comprehensive clinical care for women with primary cancers of the uterus, cervix, vulva, vagina, ovaries, and fallopian tubes.
+Centered on reproductive-tract tissues, gynecologic radiation therapy requires exceptional precision to minimize the impact of treatment on sexual, hormonal, and reproductive functions.
+Our radiation oncologists' extensive knowledge of reproductive anatomy and physiology, combined with their expertise in radiation therapy, make them exceptionally qualified to treat women with gynecologic cancers.

 Our team is dedicated to keeping you completely informed and encourages your questions about any step in the treatment process, from understanding the safety of your therapy to managing side effects.
 Answers to many frequently asked questions also appear in Your Guide to Radiation Therapy (PDF).